Back to: Design Patterns in C# With Real-Time Examples

 Proxy Design Pattern in C# with Examples

-- What is Proxy Design Pattern?
+- What is the Proxy Design Pattern?

 - Understanding the different types of Proxies.